 So far.
 So good.

 Then I had a vision of a big chalkboard sign hung with garland surrounding it.
 Being that I’m always on the hunt for a good bargain, I headed to the dollar store and bought a piece of black foam board, and used my Cricut to create the white lettering.
 I then punched a hole the top corners and knotted a piece of rope to act as the hanger.

 Truth: I am terrible at getting the lettering centered, and this was no exception.
 So, I added a few snowflakes to balance it out 🙂

 I used a piece of garland I already had on hand to frame it, and while I would have loved to have it a little longer, I couldn’t find anymore this late in the season.

-I have a wicker basket that sits outside all year ’round, I just change up the word on the chalkboard label and add in a little bit of Christmas greenery.
+I have a wicker basket that sits outside all year ’round; I just change up the word on the chalkboard label and add in a little bit of Christmas greenery for the season.

 The lantern is a new find, and I love it!
 Adding a simple candle adds the perfect touch for the season.

 I have a big barn wood “Welcome Sign” that stays up through every season, but for Christmas/Winter, I added a pail of whimsical snowballs.